in-the-keyhole/khs-sherpa/README.md

 Configuring khsSherpa
 ---------------------
 Define a sherpa.properties file in your webapp classpath.
-The only required entry is the endpoint.package entry, which tells sherpa where to find Java Endpoints.
+The only required entry is the endpoint.package entry, which tells sherpa where to find Java end points.

     ##khsSherpa server properties